 Since mid-November of that year, Sherman’s army had been sweeping from Atlanta across the state to the south and east towards Savannah, one of the last Confederate seaports still unoccupied by Union forces.
 Along the way, Sherman destroyed farms and railroads, burned storehouses, and fed his army off the land.
 In his own words, Sherman intended to “make Georgia howl,” a plan that was approved by President Abraham Lincoln and Ulysses S. Grant, general-in-chief of the Union armies.

-For ten days, Hardee held out as Sherman fought through the city's outer defenses, the last and biggest being Fort McAllister, as he prepared for an attack.
+For 10 days, Hardee held out as Sherman fought through the city's outer defenses, the last and biggest being Fort McAllister, as he prepared for an attack.
 Realizing the futility of the situation, Hardee fled the city on December 20 and slipped northward to fight another day.
 Much of the city evacuated, leaving it largely defenseless when Sherman and his men marched in on December 21, completing their March to the Sea.